You should always confirm the conveyancer you are dealing with is licensed.

 The register will reflect the BLA’s decision pending the outcome of the review, unless VCAT suspends the BLA's decision until the end of the review proceedings.

-If you wish to use information from a public register in legal proceedings, obtain a Registrar's certificate by calling the BLA on 1300 13 54 52.
+If you wish to use information from a public register in legal proceedings, obtain a Registrar's certificate by contacting the BLA.

 A full extract includes all current and historical information about a licensee.
 Full extracts of most of registers are available from the BLA Registrar for a fee.
-For more information, call the BLA on 1300 13 54 52.
+For more information, contact the BLA.

 Request bulk public register information